by Coast and Country Holidays

 The lilies flower in June and make a colourful spectacle.
 Tiny moorhens and their chicks make a wonderful sight when they are dashing about on the lily pads.
-The lily ponds are now a wildlife habitat famous for its otters, water birds and dragonflies.
+The lily ponds are now a wildlife habitat famous for their otters, water birds and dragonflies.
 There are lots of places to sit and admire the view along the way.
 Why not take a picnic with you and make a day of it but watch out for the robins – they are so friendly they will come and enjoy your sandwiches with you!

+At the far end of the lakes is Broad Haven South beach, a popular dog-friendly beach in West Wales.
 If you fancy a pub lunch, the St Govan’s Inn is a short walk into the Village of Bosherston.
 There is also the Ye Olde Worlde Cafe (known now as Bosh Tea Rooms) – which is perfect for afternoon tea.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!

 The Dolaucothi Gold Mines can be found in Pembrokeshire and are the only known Roman gold mines in the...

 Ramsey Island is a beautiful offshore island, just off the coast of St Davids.
 With cliffs rising up to...

 Spectacular coastal walks, golden sandy beaches, historic castles and adventure parks – there are plenty of things to do...